burggraf/firestore-supabase-comparison/README.md

 ## Data Duplication Model
 ### Typical Business Requirements
-- Customers may have hundreds of invoices, each of which have hundrends of line items
+- Customers may have hundreds of invoices, each of which have hundreds of line items
 - Each client has one or more portfolios of work, and each portfolio has many individual projects

 #### Firestore